NewBoy

 Founded in 1999, NewBoy engages in the marketing and distribution of toys, food, stationery, nursery and toiletries products and has an extensive distribution network in the MENA region with strong focus on KSA as a major hub.
 The company also markets selected toy brands and ranges internationally including: Europe, United States, Korea, India and Indonesia.
+The company suffered from severe financial plunge in 2016, and defaulted with banks in the UAE, which eventually led to the closure of company premises in Dubai.

 Business Divisions

 Licensing

 NewBoy's involvement in licensing activities goes back to the earliest days of the company, when NewBoy advertised its own label products on TV.
 The ads featured endearing little characters that proved to be very popular with children across the region.
 Accordingly, NewBoy realized the enormous benefits of having such popular character endorsement.

-Since then, Licensing has become one of the most strategic business models for NewBoy, where magnifying the benefits drawn from a successful character is key.
-Currently, NewBoy acquires, sells, and markets licenses for some of the hottest characters throughout a number of categories including food, textile, cosmetics, jewellery, etc.
+Since then, licensing has become one of the most strategic business models for NewBoy, where magnifying the benefits drawn from a successful character is key.
+NewBoy acquires, sells, and markets licenses for some of the hottest characters throughout a number of categories including food, textile, cosmetics, jewelry, etc.

-International Business Division
+International business division

-The division was first established in late 2003 by acquiring a worldwide rights for TV, Merchandizing and Toys for Let’s & Go property (Japanese Property from ShoPro).
-The property is based on an animated children’s TV program which features the adventures of two boys who have a passion for mini 4-wheel drive car racing.
+The division was first established in late 2003 by acquiring worldwide rights for TV, merchandising and toys for Let's & Go property (Japanese property from ShoPro).
+The property is based on an animated children's TV program which features the adventures of two boys who have a passion for mini 4-wheel-drive car racing.
 This was a huge success for NewBoy.
 The property was already launched in Italy, Spain, Portugal, Greece, Mexico, Puerto Rico, Argentina and Panama.
 New launching plans are currently underway in France, Brazil, Germany and South Africa.

-The division is currently working on a new toy concept and has recently entered into a new agreement with d-rights Inc., an integrated production company based in Japan handling entertainment contents in animation and live-action films around the world.
-Under the new agreement, NewBoy and d-rights will be co-producing a new TV animation in 52 episodes, 30 minutes each.
-The new animation is targeted at boys 4–12 years old and is based on the new toy concept.